-Mechinot, a program of The Jewish Agency for Israel, provides an opportunity for Israeli high-school graduates to live, work, and take part in leadership training before they enter the armed service.
+Mechinot, a program of The Jewish Agency for Israel, are Pre-Army Academies that provide an opportunity for Israeli high-school graduates to live, work, and take part in leadership training before they enter the armed service.

 The goal is to help these young people generate the unique mix of self-reliance and sense of communal responsibility that will help them thrive mentally and emotionally in whatever challenges they face next.
 There are several Mechinot clusters for specialized groups, including ones for young women, ultra-Orthodox men who choose to enlist, as well as for cross-cultural groups like Jews and Christians or Jewish and Arab-speaking Israelis.